-Actual Yearend Performance FY 2017-2018: Information is based on the most recent complete year of traffic crash data.
-Crash data for 2018 is a projection.
+Actual Yearend Performance FY 2018-2019: Although the target was not reached, there was not reached, there was a slight decrease this year, which is an improvement over the 5 year trend.
+Information is based on the most recent complete year of traffic crash data.
+Crash data for 2019 is a projection.